ABOUT ME

 I am Gen-Chang Hsu, a young seedling ecologist ready to stretch out my shoots and roots!

 I obtained my undergraduate degree from the Department of Life Science, National Taiwan University.
 My Bachelor’s thesis, advised by Dr. Chuan-Kai Ho, focused on using stable isotopes to examine arthropod predator-prey trophic interactions in rice agro-ecosystems.
-Later, I worked as a research assistant in Dr. Po-Ju Ke’s lab studying the temporal decay trajectory of plant-soil microbe interactions.
+I then worked as a research assistant in Dr. Po-Ju Ke’s lab studying the temporal decay trajectory of plant-soil microbe interactions.
 We combined greenhouse experiments and microbial analysis to explore how conditioning history affects soil microbial communities and in turn influences seedling performance and vegetation dynamics.

 Education